mccollum3d/cbm-elevator-problem/elevator-problem/readme.md

-# classes.Elevator Problem
+# Elevator Problem
-Christopher McCollum
-For Bluestaq
+Christopher McCollum, For Bluestaq

 ## Criteria:
 Write code to simulate an elevator in Java.